Small Business Development

 We are committed to ensuring that resident-owned communities are stable and affordable for years to come.
 We support policy and advocacy efforts that keep ROC operating costs low, reduce unnecessary burden on ROCs, and help provide them with access to the financial products that they deserve including:

-• Increasing the financing options available for manufactured homes by using our first-hand experience providing single-family mortgages for those homes.
+• Increasing the financing options available for manufactured homes by using our first-hand experience providing fair, fixed-rate, 30-year mortgages for those homes.

-• We work with regulators - at both the state and federal level – to better support and encourage manufactured-housing options.
+• We work with regulators - particularly at the federal level – to better support and encourage manufactured-housing options.

 We are working to increase awareness of manufactured homes as a key solution to N.H.’s housing crisis.
 As part of these efforts we will: